A Wildlife Refuge Only 10 Miles from the City

 Tips: The nature trail is short, but uphill and not good for strollers.
 Active preschoolers should do just fine.
 Grab a guide from the visitor center ($1, to the right when you first enter) that details the plants and animals you might encounter along the hike.

 Bottom Line: Eleven acres of nature with killer views and wildlife in Tiburon.
-A great place to get off the grid with the kids, explore and imagine.
+A great place to get off the grid with the kids (no dogs allowed), explore and imagine.

 Have you explored this outdoor spot with your kids?
 What was the highlight of your trip?